jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-## Question stems
+## Tip offs

-Specific constructs can help clue you in.
+Specific constructs can help clue you in to what they're trying to get at.

 * "What is most likely?" - forget about rare diseases, just think what is most prevalent.
 No [zebras].
 It's likely more than one answer is possible, but